 So check out the dates (and participating vendors) for shows like those offered by SHRM or WorldatWork to see if they coincide with your timeline.

-When you feel like you have a broad understanding of the providers available, it’s time to go deep.
-Start looking closely and more critically at the ones that appear to be a good match for your organisation.
+When you feel like you have a broad understanding of the recognition providers available, it’s time to go deep.
+Start looking closely and more critically at the ones that appear to be a good match for your organization.
 The goal: narrow the list so you can conduct (or avoid) a request for proposals.
 This pre-qualifying process can include any or all of the following avenues: